WojciechMatuszewski/programming-notes/aws-stuff.md

 - by default **it exposes the ip of the person who is connecting**

 * you filter which traffic you want to log.
 It can be either rejected, accepted or both.

+#### With `CloudWatch`

+You can send `CloudTrail` logs to `CloudWatch`.
+This might be a powerful combination since you could create alarms for given metrics and have like a _pseudo_ analytics workflow where you are notified when something happens.

 ### Analytics